 “Look, let’s just cut to the chase, okay?
 Pepper told me you saw.
 But I don’t need your guilt or your pity—”

 Tony huffed and shook his head.
-“Look, I’ve had a really shitty,” he said, his voice breaking, “few weeks, and the last thing I need right now to be a part of whatever game it is you’re playing—”
+“Look, I’ve had a really shitty,” he said, his voice breaking, “few weeks, and the last thing I need is to be a part of whatever game you’re playing—”

 “It’s not a game,” Steve said, aching, and he’d known he had a lot to apologize for, but he was starting to think he still didn’t understand just how much.

 “It’s always a game with you!”
-Tony snapped, and it was obvious now that he knew what he was looking for that Tony loved him: the white-knuckled grip on the door jamb, the way he kept looking away and then back at him, the look in his eyes.
-How hadn’t he recognized it before?
+Tony snapped, and it was obvious now that he knew what he was looking for that Tony loved him: the white-knuckled grip on the door jamb, the way he kept glancing away and then back at him, the darkness in his eyes.
+How hadn’t Steve recognized it before?

 Or had he known and just ignored it?